113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering or version you want to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list`command and locate the specified product or version you want to use.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
-Default is terminal-friendly and the only supported alternative is JSON.
-For example: `--output json`.</dd>
+The default is terminal-friendly and the only supported alternative is JSON, for example, `--output json`.</dd>
   </dl>